brianm/dx/README.md

 ### ZooKeeper Implementation Notes

-<strike>Option 1, because ZK has no concept of TTL, and ephemeral isn't what
-we want (dx server holding ephemeral node going down shouldnt whack the node), we'll use ZK leader election and do TTL counts on the leader.</strike>
+~~Option 1, because ZK has no concept of TTL, and ephemeral isn't what we want (dx server holding ephemeral node going down shouldnt whack the node), we'll use ZK leader election and do TTL counts on the leader.~~

 Option 2, use ephemeral nodes from a particular dx instance, and require announcer heartbeat with *that node* to maintain the ephemeral